Indigo Foundation Inc

 Overview

 Indigo Foundation Inc is a private independent foundation established in Louisville, Kentucky.
-With total assets of $41 million and annual distributions of $3.9 million (2024), the foundation has demonstrated consistent growth in both assets and grantmaking capacity.
+With total assets of $31.23 million and annual distributions of $2.73 million (2023), the foundation has demonstrated consistent growth in both assets and grantmaking capacity, with grants paid increasing from $1.38 million in 2021 to $2.73 million in 2023.
 The foundation operates as a 501(c)(3) private foundation under IRS classification T22 (Private Independent Foundations).
-Led by a three-person board with minimal compensation, the foundation maintains a lean operational structure with the President and Vice President serving without compensation and only modest compensation ($4,277 in 2024) for the Secretary/Treasurer.
-The foundation primarily focuses on human services organizations, with particular emphasis on healthcare access, child development, workforce development, and education initiatives.
-Operating primarily in Kentucky with select grants in California and Illinois, the foundation supports organizations in Louisville and other Kentucky communities including Lexington, Frankfort, and Hazard.
+Led by a three-person board, the foundation maintains a lean operational structure.
+The foundation primarily focuses on human services organisations, with particular emphasis on healthcare access, child development, workforce development, and education initiatives.
+Operating primarily in Kentucky with select grants in California and Illinois, the foundation supports organisations in Louisville and other Kentucky communities including Lexington, Frankfort, and Hazard.

 Funding Priorities

-Indigo Foundation Inc does not operate formal grant programs with specified application cycles or published guidelines.
-The foundation makes grants exclusively to preselected charitable organizations through trustee discretion.
+Indigo Foundation Inc does not operate formal grant programmes with specified application cycles or published guidelines.
+The foundation makes grants exclusively to preselected charitable organisations through trustee discretion.

 Priority Areas